Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 Bangalore, India

-Long-term course:
+Long-term course

-Professional in Pneumatics & Hydraulics – Advanced Level with TUV Rheinland Certified Qualification’
+Pneumatics & Hydraulics – Advanced Level

 Pneumatics: Safety practices, Industrial prime movers, Compressed air generation and treatment, Pneumatic actuators, Valves and control circuits, Electro-pneumatics, Multiple-actuator pneumatic and electro-pneumatic circuits, Pneumatic applications, Design, and Maintenance and troubleshooting of pneumatic systems.

-Hydraulics: Hydraulic safety, Hydraulic fundamentals, Fluids, Filters, Power packs, Pumps, Pressure relief valves, Linear actuators, Rotary actuators, Hydrostatic transmission (HST), Directional control valves, Non-return valves, Flow control valves, Pressure control Valves, Accumulators, Seals, Fluid conductor system, Electro-hydraulics, Proportional valve system, Servo valve system, Basics of hydraulic cartridge valve systems, Load Sensing Systems, Applications of hydraulic systems, Preventive maintenance & troubleshooting, and Design of hydraulic systems.
+Hydraulics: Hydraulic safety, Hydraulic fundamentals, Fluids, Filters, Power packs, Pumps, Pressure relief valves, Linear actuators, Rotary actuators, Hydrostatic transmission (HST), Directional control valves, Non-return valves, Flow control valves, Pressure Control Valves, Accumulators, Seals, Fluid conductor system, Electro-hydraulics, Proportional valve system, Servo valve system, Basics of hydraulic cartridge valve systems, Load Sensing Systems, Applications of hydraulic systems, Preventive maintenance & troubleshooting, and Design of hydraulic systems.

 Programmable Logic Controllers (PLCs)

-Employability Skills: Stress Management, Decision Making & Problem Solving, Team Building, Interpersonal Skills, Leadership, Time Management, Communication Skills, and Emotional Intelligence.
+Employability Skills: Stress Management, Decision Making & Problem-Solving, Team Building, Interpersonal Skills, Leadership, Time Management, Communication Skills, and Emotional Intelligence.

 Short-term Courses: